ClementTsang/bottom/README.md

 ## Contribution

-Contribution is always welcome - just submit a PR!
-Note that I currently develop and test on stable Rust.
+Contribution is always welcome - please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to help.

 Thanks to all contributors ([emoji key](https://allcontributors.org/docs/en/emoji-key)):